tlevine/dada.pink/how-much-longer-can-a-third-country-national-can-stay-in-the-schengen-area/index.md

 ![Example 1, page 9, Annex II](example-1.png)

+## Official calculator
-There's a rather horrendous calculator that apparently has no legal weight, but at least I can use it to check my math.
+There's a rather horrendous calculator that has no legal weight, but at least I can use it to check my math.

 [![Calculator of travel days remaining under a Schengen short-stay visa](calculator.png)](http://ec.europa.eu/dgs/home-affairs/what-we-do/policies/borders-and-visas/border-crossing/schengen_calculator_en.html)

+## Conclusion
+Here's how I think about the rule: A third country national is allowed to stay in the Schengen zone tomorrow she or he has spent no more than 89 of the past 179 days in the Schengen zone.